 We have teams that practice/compete off campus.
 This detracts from the ability to provide care to teams remaining on campus.
 How is this accommodated?

 Again, the institution must have to plan for this.
 The health care provider who travels off campus is unable to take the rest of the load (other sports) with him/her.
 This might be approached through the travel accommodation.
 For instance, the team practices off campus 100 days of the year for ½ a day each that would equal 50 travel days or 2.5 units.
 Again, this is important for the Athletic Director to understand.

-Our institution always has a certified athletic trainer at women’s volleyball and basketball.
-The document states these sports may be covered from the athletic training room.
+Our institution always has a certified athletic trainer at women's volleyball and basketball.
+This document states these sports may be covered from the athletic training room.
 What should I do?

 This is an institutional decision that is sometimes based on gender equity or the high profile nature of the sport.
 However, it may make a difference in coverage ability.
 Demonstrate the difference by presenting AMCIA profiles with and without this type of coverage.